tenzir/tenzir/web/blog/tenzir-v4.2/index.md

 for the subscriber to connect by default, and the publisher to bind.
 You can override this with the `--bind` and `--connect` flags.

-Even though we're using a lossy `PUB`/`SUB` socket pair, we've added a thin layer of reliability in that a Tenzir pipeline won't send or receive ZeroMQ messages before it has at least one connected socket.
+Even though we're using a lossy `PUB`-`SUB` socket pair, we've added a thin layer of reliability in that a Tenzir pipeline won't send or receive ZeroMQ messages before it has at least one connected socket.